 Early Origins of the Brünink family

 The surname Brünink was first found in East Friesland, where the Low German suffix -k was attached to the Westphalian surname Brüning.
 By about 1600, the name could be found with increasing frequency in the northern areas of Lower Saxony, Pomerania, and Schleswig-Holstein.
 The earliest known bearer of the surname was Cord Brunke, who was documented in 1594.
 The young Brünink family eventually branched into many houses, becoming one of the prominent families of the region.

 Early History of the Brünink family

-Another 169 words (12 lines of text) covering the years 1594, 1730, 1803, 1811 and 1891 are included under the topic Early Brünink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brünink research.
+Another 85 words (6 lines of text) covering the years 1594, 1730, 1803, 1811 and 1891 are included under the topic Early Brünink History in all our PDF Extended History products and printed products wherever possible.

 Brünink Spelling Variations

 Spelling variations of this family name include: Brunke, Brunger, Bruhnke, Brunken, Brünicke, Brüntjen, Brünjes, Bruneke, Bruenicke and many more.